-Chondokyo leaders had also opposed the American-Soviet plan for "trusteeship," and their breaking point came shortly thereafter.
-At U.S. instigation, the UN was tasked to undertake elections both north and south of the 38th parallel.
-The Soviets, however, refused to allow the UN to organize elections in the North.
-Realizing that this would lead to the division of the country, Chondokyo leaders supported the UN elections, and prepared to organize demonstrations to demonstrate that support.
-This the Soviets would not permit, and, according to Chondokyo sources, some 17,000 Chondokyo adherents were arrested.111 In response, the Chondokyo followers in the North saw the futility of opposing Kim II Sung and the Soviet authorities, causing their leadership there to pledge support to the Workers Party.
+to the division of the country, Chondokyo leaders supported the UN elections, and prepared to organize demonstrations to demonstrate that support.
+This the Soviets would not permit, and, according to Chondokyo sources, some 17,000 Chondokyo adherents were arrested.
+In response, the Chondokyo followers in the North saw the futility of opposing Kim II Sung and the Soviet authorities, causing their leadership there to pledge support to the Workers Party.